trilitech/tezos-developer-docs/src/pages/smart-contract-topics/simplified-contracts/index.md

 - Users can transfer tokens to other users
 - Users can allow another contract, for example a decentralized exchange, to transfer some amount of their tokens for them.

-The contract contains two main entry points:
+The contract contains two main entrypoints:
 - <code>transfer</code>, to transfer a number of token from one address to another
 - <code>approve</code>, for a caller to indicate that they allow another address to transfer a number of their tokens

-To be compatible with FA1.2, and so that other contacts can access to information, it also contains three entry points that have no effect other than sending information back to the caller:
+To be compatible with FA1.2, and so that other contacts can access to information, it also contains three entrypoints that have no effect other than sending information back to the caller:
 - <code>getBalance</code> sends the number of tokens owned by a given address
 - <code>getAllowance</code> sends the amount of tokens belonging to a certain address that another address is allowed to transfer for them
 - <code>getTotalSupply</code> sends the total amount of tokens managed by this contract